-Snow Skiing Is The Only Activity In Zermatt!
-The Events Are Year-Round And Endless!
+Snow Skiing Isn’t The Only Activity In Zermatt!
+The Zermatt Events Are Year-Round And Endless!

 A German speaking area that is located in Visp is the village known as Zermatt.
 With almost 6,000 year-round residents, it is a famous area for hiking, mountain climbing and most importantly, snow skiing.
-This area of Switzerland is where the great Matterhorn is found and Zermatt is located at the upper end of Mattertal.
-Sitting at an elevation of 1,620 m, this is the foot of the highest peak, just on the border of Italy.
+This area of Switzerland is where the great Matterhorn is found.
+Zermatt is located at the upper end of Mattertal.
+Sitting at an elevation of 1,620m this is the foot of the highest peak, just on the border of Italy.

 With all of the outdoor winter activities of hiking, mountain climbing and snow skiing, you may think that there aren’t any other events to attend, but you’d be wrong.
 Zermatt may have its claim to fame as the resort for mountaineering and skiing, but this part of the Swiss Alps offers the visitor much more.

 Zermatt was predominantly a community of agricultural until the mid-19th century.
 It would be because of the tragic 1865 ascent of the Matterhorn, the first ever that brought in a rush to surround the village and lead to the construction of facilities that cater tourists.
-With all the facilities being built and created, the population grows during peak ski season but there are Zermatt events held year round that entertain not only the visitors but the residents that call Zermatt home all year.
+With all the facilities being built and created, the population grows during peak ski season.
+There are events held year round that entertain not only the visitors but the residents that call Zermatt home.

 The Local Economy